learn-co-students/ruby-objects-has-many-lab-online-web-sp-000/README.md

 ### The `.song_count` and `.post_count` Methods

-You'll be required to write a class method that tracks the total number of songs, tallied up from all of the existing artists.
+You'll be required to write a class method that returns the total number of songs that have been created.
 You'll be required to write a similar method for the `Author` class.

-How do we keep track of data regarding an entire class?
-With class variables!
-The `Artist` class should have a class variable, `@@song_count`.
-This variable should start out set equal to `0`.
-When should you increment this value?
-Anytime a new song is added to an artist.
-Your `.song_count` method should then return the value of the `@@song_count` variable.
-Build out the same logic for your `Author` class.
+How can we get access to total number of songs from the artist class or the total number of posts from the author class?

 <p class='util--hide'>View <a href='https://learn.co/lessons/ruby-objects-has-many-lab'>Has Many Object Lab</a> on Learn.co and start learning to code for free.</p>